 Website: The White House

-The US Capitol building is the home of the United States Congress and is located on Capitol Hill at the eastern end of the National Mall.
+One of the best things to do when you’re in Washington is to visit the US Capitol building, which is the home of the United States Congress.
+It is located on Capitol Hill at the eastern end of the National Mall.
 The original building was finished in 1800 and has since been expended and built in a neo-classical style with white exterior.
 The capitol is building is known architecturally for its large dome which only appeared in 1855.
 The building also interestingly features a crypt that was supposed to house the body of George Washington although because of his will, he is buried on Mount Vernon.

 The US Capitol